chrismannina/dbdoc/docs/IMPROVEMENT_PLAN.md

 ## Conclusion

-This improvement plan transforms Schema Scribe from a functional prototype into a production-ready, enterprise-grade data catalog solution.
+This improvement plan transforms DBDoc from a functional prototype into a production-ready, enterprise-grade data catalog solution.
 The phased approach ensures we address critical scalability issues first while progressively enhancing the user experience and feature set.

-The key innovations that will set Schema Scribe apart:
+The key innovations that will set DBDoc apart:
 1. **User context integration** - Combining business knowledge with AI
 2. **Visual relationship management** - Interactive ERD generation
 3. **Iterative improvement workflow** - Continuous enhancement of descriptions
 4. **Enterprise scalability** - Handle massive reporting databases efficiently

-With these improvements, Schema Scribe will be the easiest and most effective way to create comprehensive, accurate data documentation for any size database.
+With these improvements, DBDoc will be the easiest and most effective way to create comprehensive, accurate data documentation for any size database.